COOKIE NOTICE

 Can PP+ be used to fund training in a young person’s education setting?

 If a child or young person requires a specific intervention to support them in education, it may be necessary for the setting’s staff to receive training to develop their knowledge, skills and understanding.
 For example, this may include training to develop a whole setting understanding of early childhood trauma and attachment.
 In these cases, it may be appropriate to use a proportion of the PP+ to fund specific training.
 The intended outcome for the young person should be detailed as a SMART target within their PEP.
+The date of the training should be confirmed in the young person’s PEP and the invoice from the training provider should be uploaded to the documents section of the young person’s PEP to ensure a clear audit trail.

 Can PP+ be used to fund a post such as Designated Teacher, teaching assistant, or pastoral staff member?